SpringRoll/SpringRollContainer/README.md

 # SpringRoll Container

-The SpringRoll Container is `<iframe>` controller for interacting with SpringRoll applications hosted locally or in [SpringRoll Connect](https://github.com/SpringRoll/SpringRollConnect).
+The SpringRoll Container is an `<iframe>` controller for interacting with SpringRoll applications hosted locally or in [SpringRoll Connect](https://github.com/SpringRoll/SpringRollConnect).

 ## Installation